m-Py/anticlust/inst/HOW_TO_CITE_ANTICLUST.md

 If you use k-plus anticlustering, you should cite the following reference:

-- Papenberg, M. (2023). k-plus Anticlustering: An Improved K-means Criterion for Maximizing Between-Group Similarity. *British Journal of Mathematical and Statistical Psychology*.
+- Papenberg, M. (2023).
+K-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity. *British Journal of Mathematical and Statistical Psychology*.
 Advance online publication. https://doi.org/10.1111/bmsp.12315

 You are using k-plus anticlustering if you use the function `anticlustering()` with the argument `objective = "kplus"` or if you are using the function `kplus_anticlustering()`.